Anne Baxter: 20th Century Fox

 Her next Fox film Follow the Sun (1951) co-starred Glenn Ford as champion golfer Ben Hogan; Baxter played Hogan's wife Valerie.
-She was top-billed in the western The Outcasts of Poker Flat (1950), with Dale Robertson, and was part of an ensemble cast in O. Henry's Full House (1952), her last project for Fox.
-The comedy My Wife's Best Friend, with MacDonald Carey, was her second and last Fox film released in 1952.
-Baxter left 20th Century Fox in 1953.
+She was top-billed in the western The Outcasts of Poker Flat (1950), with Dale Robertson.
+Her final acting assignments at Fox were My Wife's Best Friend, with MacDonald Carey, and a segment in O. Henry's Full House (1952), which featured an ensemble cast.

 Freelance

 In 1953, Baxter contracted a two-picture deal for Warner Brothers.
 Her first was opposite Montgomery Clift in Alfred Hitchcock's I Confess; the second was the Fritz Lang whodunit The Blue Gardenia, in which she played a woman accused of murder.

+She traveled to Germany to star in a drama film titled Carnival Story (1954).
+For MGM, she went to France to play the leading role in the crime drama Bedevilled (1955).
+At Universal-International, she made two films set in the Old West: One Desire (1955), with Rock Hudson and Julie Adams, and The Spoilers (1955), with Jeff Chandler and Rory Calhoun.
+Baxter was directed by her publicist and boyfriend, Russell Birdwell, in the independent film noir The Come On (1956), co-starring Sterling Hayden as her leading man.

-In June 1954, Baxter won the part of the Egyptian princess and queen Nefertari in Cecil B. DeMille's award-winning The Ten Commandments.
+Baxter won the part of the Egyptian princess and queen Nefertari (spelled Nefretiri in the film) in Cecil B. DeMille's award-winning biblical epic The Ten Commandments (1956).
+Her co-stars included Charlton Heston as Moses and Yul Brynner as Rameses.
 Her scenes were shot on Paramount's sound stages in 1955, and she attended the film's New York and Los Angeles premieres in November 1956.
-Despite criticisms of her interpretation of Nefertari, DeMille and The Hollywood Reporter both thought her performance was "very good," and The New York Daily News described her as "remarkably effective."
+Despite criticisms of her interpretation of Nefertari, DeMille and The Hollywood Reporter both thought her performance was "very good", and The New York Daily News described her as "remarkably effective".
 For her work in The Ten Commandments, she won a Laurel Award for Topliner Female Dramatic Performance.
 She later remembered the film in an interview:

+She was reteamed with Heston in Paramount's Three Violent People (1956), co-starring Gilbert Roland and Tom Tryon.
+In the British mystery film Chase a Crooked Shadow (1958), she shared star billing with Richard Todd and Herbert Lom.
+She travelled to Australia to make Summer of the Seventeenth Doll playing a part originally intended for Rita Hayworth.

 In 1960, Baxter received a motion pictures star on the Hollywood Walk of Fame at 6741 Hollywood Boulevard.
+She played the role of Dixie Lee in the 1960 film adaptation of Edna Ferber's 1930 novel Cimarron.